Six Key Nutrients For Keeping Kids Healthy by Good Health

 5. Iron

-Necessary for healthy blood, iron aids normal cell function and carries oxygen into the cells all over the body, to support energy levels and reduce fatigue.
-Iron is essential for healthy brain function and mood.
+Necessary for healthy blood, iron aids normal cell function and carries oxygen into the cells all over the body to support energy levels.
+Iron is also essential for healthy brain function and mood.
 Iron comes in two forms: haem and non-haem iron.
-Haem-iron comes from animal foods, especially organ meats – liver is the richest source – and should be prioritised.
-Non-haem iron comes from plants and is poorly absorbed, although vitamin C can reverse this effect, somewhat.
+Haem-iron comes from animal foods, especially organ meats—liver is the richest source—and so animal foods should be prioritised.
+Non-haem iron comes from plants, is poorly absorbed, and requires vitamin C with the meal.
+The most important thing to know about iron, is that we do recycle the iron in our bodies very efficiently.
+But we still require a good amount every day.
+And we also require copper, vitamin A (retinol), and vitamin C in order to manage iron in our bodies.
+The beauty of organ meats is they contain all (yes, even some vitamin C!) of those nutrients.

 6. Vitamin C